ray-project/ray/doc/source/ray-observability/monitoring-debugging/profiling.rst

    :align: center
    :width: 60%

-Clicking "Flame Graph" will take a number of stack trace samples and combine them into a flame graph visualization.
+Clicking "CPU Flame Graph" will take a number of stack trace samples and combine them into a flame graph visualization.
 This flame graph can be useful for understanding the CPU activity of the particular process.
 To adjust the duration of the flame graph, you can change the ``duration`` parameter in the URL.
 Similarly, you can change the ``native`` parameter to enable native profiling.